Moving and Handling Train the Trainer Course – MH04

 Should you have any questions relating to the accessibility of this course please don’t hesitate to get in touch.

-This course is of 6 (six) days duration.
+This course is of 6 (six) days duration for a maximum of 10 delegates per day.

 We offer this course regularly as an open course at our training centre in Warmley, Bristol and can also deliver it as an in house course at a national venue of your choice (subject to the venue having available equipment necessary to complete the training).